-- The End-Stage Renal Disease Quality Incentive Program (ESRD QIP) was authorized by section 1881(h) of the Social Security Act, which was added by section 153(c) of Medicare Improvements for Patients and Providers (MIPPA) Act (the Act) - The first of its kind in Medicare, ESRD QIP promotes high quality dialysis care by linking a portion of facilities' payment directly to their performance on an established set of quality care measures. - Section 1881(h) of the Act requires the Secretary to establish an ESRD QIP by:
+- The End-Stage Renal Disease Quality Incentive Program (ESRD QIP) was authorized by section 1881(h) of the Social Security Act, which was added by section 153(c) of Medicare Improvements for Patients and Providers Act (MIPPA). - The first of its kind in Medicare, ESRD QIP promotes high quality dialysis care by linking a portion of facilities' payment directly to their performance on an established set of quality care measures. - Section 1881(h) of MIPPA requires the Secretary to establish an ESRD QIP by:

-- Selecting measures that address anemia management, dialysis adequacy, and patient satisfaction, iron management, bone mineral metabolism and vascular access, as necessary. - Establishing the performance standards that apply to the individual measures - Specifying a performance period with respect to a year - Developing a methodology for assessing the total performance of each facility based on the performance standards with respect to the measures for a performance period - Apply payment reductions of up to 2% if a facility does not meet or exceed the minimum Total Performance Score (TPS) - Publicly report results
+- Selecting measures that address anemia management, dialysis adequacy, and patient satisfaction, iron management, bone mineral metabolism and vascular access, as necessary. - Establishing the performance standards that apply to the individual measures. - Specifying a performance period with respect to a year. - Developing a methodology for assessing the total performance of each facility based on the performance standards with respect to the measures for a performance period. - Apply payment reductions of up to 2% if a facility does not meet or exceed the minimum Total Performance Score (TPS). - Publicly report results.

-- Outcomes: The ESRD QIP will prioritize outcome measures over process measures - Home Dialysis: Research has suggested that dialyzing at home is often preferred by patients and physicians and results in improved quality of life and overall lower medical expenditures.
-Although some measures in the ESRD QIP apply to home dialysis facilities, the majority of measures do not apply to facilities that have high rates of home dialysis - Transplantation: Transplantation is widely viewed as the optimal treatment for most patients with ESRD, generally increasing survival and quality of life while reducing medical expenditures.
-While the ESRD QIP currently contains a measure that assesses the percentage of prevalent patients waitlisted, CMS recognizes the importance of measuring the extent to which patients actually receive transplants - Health Equity: Research suggest that there are several racial and socioeconomic disparities in dialysis outcomes, access to high quality care and alternative renal replacement modalities.
-CMS is committed to achieving equity in healthcare outcomes for patients with ESRD by promoting efforts to expand the collection of social risk factor data, providing actionable and useful results to dialysis providers, and promoting dialysis provider accountability for healthcare disparities - Patient-and-Caregiver-Centered Experience of Care: Sustaining and recovering patient quality of life was among the original goals of the Medicare ESRD QIP.
-This includes such issues as physical function, independence, and cognition.
-Quality of Life measures should also consider the life goals of the patient where feasible, to the point of including Patient-Reported Outcomes
+- Outcomes: The ESRD QIP will prioritize outcome measures over process measures. - Home Dialysis: Research has suggested that dialyzing at home is often preferred by patients and physicians and results in improved quality of life and overall lower medical expenditures.
+Although some measures in the ESRD QIP apply to home dialysis facilities, the majority of measures do not apply to facilities that have high rates of home dialysis. - Transplantation: Transplantation is widely viewed as the optimal treatment for most patients with ESRD, generally increasing survival and quality of life while reducing medical expenditures.
+While the ESRD QIP currently contains a measure that assesses the percentage of prevalent patients waitlisted, CMS recognizes the importance of measuring the extent to which patients actually receive transplants. - Patient-and-Caregiver-Centered Experience of Care: Sustaining and recovering patient quality of life was among the original goals of the Medicare ESRD QIP.
+This includes such issues as physical function, independence, and cognition as well as ongoing conversations around dialysis modality and transplantation.
+Quality of Life measures should also consider the life goals of the patient where feasible, to the point of including Patient-Reported Outcomes, and may also consider individualized patient care.